wso2/docs-is/en/docs/tutorials/sending-notifications-to-external-pep-endpoints.md

     http://xacmlinfo.org
     ```

-3. Do the following to send notifications to external endpoints when
+3. To send notifications to external endpoints when
-    there is a policy change.
+    there is a policy change, add the following configuration to the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder.

-    1. Navigate to the
-        `            <IS_HOME>/repository/conf/identity/entitlement.properties           `
-        file.
-    2. Make the following change.

-        ``` java
+        ``` toml
-        PAP.Status.Data.Handler.2=org.wso2.carbon.identity.entitlement.EntitlementNotificationExtension
+        [identity.entitlement.policy_point.pap]
+        status_data_handlers = ["org.wso2.carbon.identity.entitlement.SimplePAPStatusDataHandler"]
         ```

-        Here the trailing number that is added after "
-        `             PAP.Status.Data.Handler            ` " should be
-        the minimum positive number you can add for a new "
-        `             PAP.Status.Data.Handler            ` ".

 4. Additionally, add the following to the
     `           entitlement.properties          ` file and change